ddbj/www/_ddbj/mss-e.md

 - Before installing the validation tools, see [End-user license agreement](/ddbj/mss-tool-e.html#license).

 ## Creating account  {#account}
-- If you have not obtained DDBJ account, create your account by clicking "Register for a new account" on [D-way](https://ddbj.nig.ac.jp/D-way/) (see [HELP](/ddbj-account-e.html)).
+- If you have not obtained a DDBJ account, create your account (see [HELP](/ddbj-account-e.html)).
-- If you would like to use SCP/SFTP for transferring the files to DDBJ, you also need to [register a public key](/ddbj-account-e.html#register-public-key) on the account setting page on D-way.
+- If you would like to use SCP/SFTP for transferring the files to DDBJ, you also need to [register a public key](/key-e.html#register-public-key) to your DDBJ account.
 See "[Data upload](/upload-e.html)" for detailed descriptions how to transfer the files.

 ## Applying for the registration  {#submission}
 Please apply for your submission through ["Application form for MSS"](https://mss.ddbj.nig.ac.jp/).